Naomi Fraga

 Naomi Suzanne Fraga (born 1979) is an American botanist who is the Director of Conservation at the California Botanic Garden and research assistant professor of botany at Claremont Graduate University.
 She has focused her career on the conservation, monitoring and habitat restoration of rare plants across California.
-She was awarded the 2022 Center for Biological Diversity E.O.
+She was awarded the 2021 Center for Biological Diversity E.O.
 Wilson Award for Outstanding Science in Biodiversity Conservation.
+In 2023, Fraga received the Peter Raven Award from the American Society of Plant Taxonomists.
+This award is given annually to a plant systematist who has made exceptional efforts at outreach to non-scientists.

 Early life and education

 Fraga grew up in California.
 She was an undergraduate student at California State Polytechnic University, Pomona where she studied biology and botany.
-In 2002 she wrote a senior thesis on A Short Flora of Short Canyon, Kern County,California.
+In 2002 she wrote a senior thesis on A Short Flora of Short Canyon, Kern County, California.

 Starting from 2001 she worked as a volunteer at the herbarium of the California Botanic Garden — then named "Rancho Santa Ana Botanic Garden (RSABG)" — in Claremont, California.

 She undertook her master studies in botany at the Claremont Graduate University, finishing in 2005 with a thesis on A Vascular Flora of the Owens Peak Eastern Watershed, southern Sierra, Kern County, California.

 In 2015 she earned her Ph.D. with a dissertation on Phrymaceae, California Monkeyflowers.